Onboarding to Teams

 RescueTime is available for Windows and Mac OS X Download RescueTime and follow the installation instructions.
 If you have an Android phone, you can also track your mobile activity using the RescueTime Android App.

 Configuring your personal tracking settings

 Once you have the application installed, you should be taken to your account configuration page.
-You will be able to choose your most productive and distracting activities, as well as set your privacy options, such as a tracking schedule, whether to automatically prompt for offline time and whether to collect document titles.
+You will be able to choose your most productive and distracting activities, as well as set your privacy options—these options include your logging schedule, whether to automatically prompt for offline time and whether to collect document titles.
 If your team handles sensitive information, you can configure RescueTime so file details are not logged.

-- Install the RescueTime desktop applications on your computer.
+- Install the RescueTime desktop application on your own computer.
 It's possible to configure the account without running the RescueTime application, but it's much easier if you have your own time logged.

-- Take a few moments and think about the tools that your team uses to get work done throughout the day.
-These can be applications, such as Photoshop or Excel, or they can be web-based tools such as Google Docs or Salesforce.
+- Take some time to consider which tools your team uses on a daily basis.
+These can be applications—such as Photoshop or Excel—or they can be web-based tools like Google Docs or Salesforce.
 With the RescueTime Desktop application installed, open these tools and click around for a few minutes.
 This will ensure they get logged in our system and will make it easier for you to designate them as key tools in the future.
-If there is a key tool that you don't have installed on your computer, don't worry, you will still be able to add the key tool for tracking (it just may take an extra step or two).
+If there is a key tool that you don't have installed on your computer, don't worry—you will still be able to add the key tool for tracking.

 - Make sure your activities are correctly categorized.
 Once you have spent some time with your key tools, go to the Categorize Activities page and make sure the categories are correct for your needs.
 When you set up the key tools for your group reports, any category you set for a key tool will become the default for the rest of your team.
 This is especially helpful if you have internal tools that will likely show up as "uncategorized" unless you give them a default category.